victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 was completely new for me (not including family) and for a person who is very fond of his privacy, it was definitely a challenge.

-Regardless, life goes and and you get used to things, and while I was getting used to the idea of living abroad, I was very excited to start my studies!
+Regardless, life goes and you get used to things, and while I was getting used to the idea of living abroad, I was very excited to start my studies!
 My idea was to take a minor, in **Electronics for Robotics**, which contained a package of courses that were all related to Electrical Engineering.